rust-lang/rfcs/text/1946-intra-rustdoc-links.md

 If linking to an associated item that comes from a trait, the link should only be resolved in the trait is in scope.
 This prevents ambiguities if multiple traits are available with the associated item.
-For example, this should issue an error:
+For example, this should issue a warning:

 ```rust
 #[derive(Debug)]